 How to create the perfect cheeseboard

-When putting together the a platter, you want to think about balancing each item on the plate — consider colours, sizes, and shapes.
+When putting together a platter, you want to think about balancing each item on the plate — consider colours, sizes, and shapes.

 Vegetables: I love cherry tomatoes, slices of crisp cucumber, and salted radishes.
 I sometimes add a handful of baby corn or sugar-snaps for that crunch and a bit more colour.